 4. Cover the seeds with a light dressing of soil, without burying them.

 5. Water the seeds with a spray bottle (spray bottles are best to avoid overwatering and drowning the seed).
-Keep them in an area that receives bright sun.
+Keep them in an area that receives bright, indirect light rather than direct sun, since direct sun through a ziploc bag or humidity dome can quickly overheat and scorch the seedlings.

-6. Keep the planter with a warm environment (around 75 ºF or 24 ºC) is ideal.
-If you live in a cooler climate, cover your pot with a Ziploc bag poked with some holes to create a greenhouse effect.
-This allows you to keep your seeds nice and warm, even when the actual temperature outside is a bit cooler.
+6. Provide the planter with a warm environment (around 75 ºF or 24 ºC) is ideal.
+If you live in a cooler climate, cover your pot with a ziploc bag poked with some holes to create a greenhouse effect.
+This will allow you to keep your seeds nice and warm, even when the actual temperature is a bit cooler.

 7. Each succulent takes a different amount of time to germinate (from weeks to months).
 You will want to look up the time for your specific species.

 8. Once you do see sprouts, continue to keep the soil wet.
-Remove the Ziploc lid if your had one.
+Remove the ziploc lid if you had one.

 9. Once the plants have an established root system you can slowly reduce your watering frequency.

-10. Once your succulent is a couple of inches wide, it can be moved into a new pot.
+10. Once your succulent is a couple of inches wide, it will be ready to be moved into a new pot.
 Look up the transplantation size for your succulent species because they can vary.
 Gently lift the plants from their original pot, set into the soil of the new container, firmly pat the soil around the roots and water well.

 And there you have it, new succulents from seeds!